Financial Aid

 Federal Pell Grant

 The Federal Pell Grant is awarded based on financial need to undergraduate students.
-The initial award amount is based on the EFC and assumed full-time enrollment (12+ credits/units) for a maximum of three terms.
-Students who attend four terms may qualify for funds in the spring if they enroll in at least six credits/units.
+The initial award amount is based on the Student Aid Index (SAI) and assumed full-time enrollment (12+ credits/units) for a maximum of three terms.
+Students who attend four terms may qualify for funds in the spring.
 Eligibility is limited to a lifetime maximum of 18 full-time terms.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-FSEOG is awarded based on financial need to students with an EFC of 0 who are eligible to receive a Pell Grant.
+FSEOG is awarded based on financial need to students with an SAI of 0 or lower who are eligible to receive a Pell Grant.
 The award is not prorated for less than full-time enrollment however, students must enroll in a minimum of six credits/units per term to receive FSEOG.

 Passport to College Promise